nasa/cumulus-orca/website/docs/developer/development-guide/code/best-practices.md

     raise DescriptiveErrorType(f'Error message to be raised info Cumulus workflow.'
 ```
 :::note
-Retrying a failing operation is perfectly acceptable so long as the number of retries is strictly limited.
+In the event that an error is likely transient, and failing would cause a large amount of redundant work for other objects, retrying a failing operation in code is acceptable with a strictly limited number of retries.
 You will likely want to log each individual error for analytics and debugging.
 :::
+The Cumulus Workflow can be configured with retries or stop-on-failure.